vibbits/snpeffect/README.md

 1. You can restrict the output and the CPU time used by analyzing only one alternative transcript per mutated gene, using the UniProt standards.
 The current version of masterscript.pl proposes this by default.
-Note however that you loose quite some data since some genes are not in the list and some mutations are not in the standard transcript.
+Note however that you loose some data since some genes are not in the list and some mutations are not in the standard transcript.
 2. You can perform a PolyPhen analysis.
 PolyPhen takes as input a SNP and predicts the structural effect on a standard protein product of the gene.